 f.
 The electronic recordkeeping system automatically identifies: 1) the name, address, telephone number and e-mail address for the custodian of records described in “d” above; and 2) the address and owner of the location where the original electronic record is located.
 The electronic records and their associated metadata remain available and the discharger/permittee can demonstrate that the records have not been changed in any modification of the record-keeping system or migration to a successor record-keeping system;

 g.
 Clear instructions guide users of the electronic record-keeping system in proper use of the system and unambiguously communicate the legal significance of using an electronic signature device; and

 h.
 Computer systems (including hardware and software), controls, and attendant documentation that are part of the electronic record-keeping system are readily available for, and subject to, agency inspection.

-EPA will generally consider electronic records to be accessible enough to be considered to be stored “on the vessel” when the vessel operator is able to, immediately, upon request, provide to government officials or authorized representatives:
+EPA will generally consider electronic records to be stored "on the vessel" when the vessel operator is able to, immediately, upon request, provide to government officials or authorized representatives:

 a.
 Paper or electronic copies of requested records required to be maintained pursuant to the VGP; and